egorlitvinenko/exdict/README.md

 Application Exception Dictionary Helper

 It helps automatically support for API Exception dictionaries like "Oracle Error Codes" for example.
-The goal is using <code>throw new ExdictException</code> like usual application exception, which automatically generate new properties files, where we can add additional information or use internationalization.
+The goal is programmer can using <code>throw new ExdictException</code> like usual application exception, which automatically generate new properties files, where other people (technical or analytical stuff or programmer too) can add additional information or use internationalization.

 ## About classes